israelbecerra/locomotion---camera-motion-controller/README.md

 Instructions:

-1) Attach to the camera components/scripts ‘MotionControllerResetFade.cs’ and ‘positionFade.cs’.
+1) Attach to the camera components/scripts ‘MotionControllerResetFade.cs’, ‘positionFade.cs’ and 'pythonTalker.cs'.

 2) In the ‘positionFade.cs’ script, in the ‘Texture’ entry select the texture/image ‘blackImg.png’.

 3) Press ‘c’ key for constant speed profile.
 Press ‘r’ key for ram speed profile.
 Press ‘p’ key for polynomial speed profile.
+(By pressing either of those keys, the start recording wii board readings command is automatically triggered).

+or

+4) Press 's' to start recording wii board readings with no motion.